-With tax season quickly approaching, there will be a long line of clients wanting your help and expertise, and you may not be prepared to handle so many clients at once.
-Even if you use modern accounting software programs that automate much of your calculations and form-filling, you will remain busy during the tax season with client calls, appointments, concerns and paperwork.
+With tax season quickly approaching, there will be a long line of clients wanting help and expertise, and you may not be prepared to handle all of these clients at once.
+Even with modern accounting software programs that automate the majority of your calculations and form-filling, you'll remain busy during the tax season with client calls, appointments, countless concerns and piles of paperwork.

-Before you get truly occupied, here are 5 important things you need to do before the tax season arrives, so that you are all set to serve your customers better in a stress-free atmosphere.
+Before you get overly occupied, here are 5 important things you need to do before the tax season arrives, so that you're ready to serve your clients better in a stress-free atmosphere.

 1) catch up with past clients, market to potential clients

-Contact your past clients well in advance, so that they have ample time to send in their tax information, fill out necessary forms, and make an appointment to visit your office if required.
-Don't forget to also market your services to potential new clients by keeping the information on your website updated, reaching out to referrals from past clients, attending networking events, sending out clients email newsletters, posting on social media, and hopefully even writing tax tips and reminders on your blog before the tax season begins.
+Contact your past clients well in advance.
+This way they'll have ample time to send in their tax information, fill out the necessary forms, and make an appointment to visit your office (if required).
+Don't forget, you also need to market your services to potential new clients by keeping the information on your website updated, reaching out to referrals from past clients, attending networking events, sending out your clients email newsletters, posting on social media, and hopefully even writing tax tips and reminders on your blog before the tax season even begins.
 Remember, selling your accounting and CPA services isn't just about solving their problems.
-It's all about understanding the people and businesses and providing them a solution.
+It's all about understanding the people, their businesses, and providing them the solutions they need.

 2) Reorganize Your office and upgrade your tools

 A few months before the tax season is the best time to start cleaning up your office.
-Most CPAs ignore housekeeping and the carpets begin to tell a sorry tale by the end of the year.
-Start with reorganizing your office’s forgotten nooks and corners.
-In addition, you might also want to make sure that all your computers and software tools are in top order.
-Consider getting all your computers and printers serviced and cleaned.
-In addition, make sure that your accounting and CRM software programs are tested, and updated as well.
+Most CPAs get so caught up in their work and end up ignoring housekeeping.
+Those carpets begin to tell a rather sorry tale by the end of the year.
+Start with reorganizing your office’s forgotten nooks and crannies.
+In addition, you might also want to make sure that all your computers and software tools are in tip top shape.
+Consider having all your computers and printers serviced and cleaned.
+In addition, it never hurts to make sure that your accounting and CRM software programs are tested, and updated as well.
 Finally, organize all your physical and digital files and folders in order of importance.
 Replace furniture, computer hardware, and software if it is necessary.